olin/olinomic/rules.md

 The Gamemaster is currently Mitchell Cieminski.
 If the Gamemaster resigns from office, they can amend this rule only to appoint a new Gamemaster.
 Otherwise, new Gamemasters are determined by amending this rule in the usual way.

+##216
+###Burn Notice
+If any player ("The Accuser") asserts or alleges that some Set of players ("The Accused": potentially including The Accuser) are team-mates, then any member of The Accused may elect to receive a Burn Notice.
+This player is immediately penalized 5 points and is properly styled "Michael Weston" until the round is ended by any player Winning or Losing.

+A Burn Notice formally and unchallengably nullifies any alleged teammateship between Michael Westen and the other members of The Accused for the remainder of the current round.
+The other members of The Accused may still be accused of being teammates with each other or other players, but not as part of a team that includes Michael Westen.

 ##301
 All rules must have a Title to be enacted.
 The Title of a rule is a part of that rule.